jeffijoe/koa-es7-boilerplate/README.md

 ## API endpoints

-Each file in `/routes` exports a default function that takes the router as the first parameter.
-That function registers API endpoints.
+Each file in `/routes` exports a "controller" that `awilix-koa` will use for routing.
+Please see [`awilix-koa`](https://github.com/jeffijoe/awilix-koa#awesome-usage) docs for more information.

 ## Dependency injection